uecode/qpush-bundle/README.md

 ####Providers

 This bundle allows you to configure and use multiple supported providers with in the same application.
-Each queue that you create is attached to one of you registered providers.
+Each queue that you create is attached to one of your registered providers.

 Providers may require a Service or Client injected into them to provide basic interaction with that Worker Queue.
 As an example, the `aws` provider requires the